arx/ArxLibertatis/OPTIONS.md

 * `USE_OPENAL` (default: ON): Build the OpenAL audio backend²
 * `WITH_OPENGL` (default: *not set*): Select the OpenGL wrangler to use: `epoxy` or `glew`.
 If not set, we will try to use either, preferring SDL `epoxy`. ³
 * `WITH_SDL` (default: *not set*): Select the SDL version to use: 1 or 2.
 If not set, we will try to use either version, preferring SDL 2. ³
-* `USE_X11` (default: OFF on Windows and macOS, ON otherwise): Check for X11 support in used libraries and buld X11-specific code
+* `USE_X11` (default: OFF on Windows and macOS, ON otherwise): Check for X11 support in used libraries and build X11-specific code
 * `USE_WAYLAND` (default: OFF): Check for Wayland support in used libraries
 * `WITH_QT` (default: *not set*): Select the Qt version to use: 4 or 5.
 If not set, we will try to use either version, preferring Qt 5.
 Ignored if `BUILD_CRASHREPORTER` is disabled. ³
 * `USE_WINHTTP` (default: ON): Use the native WinHTTP API instead of CURL on Windows.